Jim Kitchen

-Jim Kitchen (born August 15, 1964) is an American entrepreneur and professor.
-He is the first person to travel to all 193 United Nations recognized countries and to space.
-Kitchen is a Professor of the Practice of Strategy and Entrepreneurship at UNC Kenan-Flagler Business School.
+Jim Kitchen (born August 15, 1964) is an American entrepreneur, professor, and adventurer.
+He teaches entrepreneurship at the UNC Kenan–Flagler Business School.
+Kitchen is noted for becoming the first person to travel to all 193 United Nations–recognized countries, journey to space, and descend to the deepest part of the ocean.

 Career

-Jim Kitchen started his first business in 1985, a marketing business, and promoted low-earth orbit space trips.
-Afterwards, he started an international tour business as well as several other companies He was instrumental in developing Chapel Hill’s entrepreneurship eco-system, opening up accelerator Launch Chapel Hill and student incubator 1789 Venture Lab.
+Jim Kitchen started his first business in 1985, a marketing business, and promoted low Earth orbit space trips.
+Afterwards, he started an international tour business as well as several other companies He was instrumental in developing Chapel Hill's entrepreneurship eco-system, opening up accelerator Launch Chapel Hill and student incubator 1789 Venture Lab.

-Kitchen began teaching Entrepreneurship at UNC’s Kenan-Flagler Business School in 2010.
-The central theme of Kitchen’s course is teaching students to create profits with a purpose.
+Kitchen began teaching entrepreneurship at UNC's Kenan-Flagler Business School in 2010.
+The central theme of Kitchen's course is teaching students to create profits with a purpose.
 In his course students learn entrepreneurial principles by starting small businesses where profits are donated to non-profits, including Make a Wish and other charities.
-Kitchen’s classes have given away multiple cars to people transitioning out of homelessness.
+Kitchen's classes have given away multiple cars to people transitioning out of homelessness.